c3pr/c3pr/README.md

 # About this repo

 C3PR is a distributed system.
-The module in this repo handles centralized logging/tracing as well as centralized configuration management.
+The module in this repo handles the main dashboard and centralized logging/tracing as well as centralized configuration management.

 In other words, it will know what nodes are online and will make all other nodes aware of it.